These are seriously so good that I swear they’ll beat any kebab and falafel combo that a 1.00am service, or any other time, can offer you.

 Don’t expect these patties to perform like meat ones – they are very soft and delicate in texture, but their deliciousness makes up for any shortcomings in that area.
 You can make them more than an hour in advance – they’ll even hang in for a day ahead, just keep them covered and refrigerated.
 And, once they’re cooked, they’re great to take to work for lunch.
 Yum yum.

 The yoghurt dressing is also good for a day or two.
 Keep it covered and refrigerated.
-I also love it on barbecued chicken or lamb, or on fried eggplant.
+I also love it with barbecued chicken or lamb, or with fried eggplant (aubergine).
 The tomato vinaigrette will also keep well for a day, providing the tomatoes are nicely drained before mixing with everything – otherwise, they give out water and dilute the dressing.